GECO: Generative Image-to-3D within a SECOnd: Method

-As shown in \cref{fig:learning_pipeline}, we propose a second distillation stage to resolve this inconsistency issue, which end-to-end finetunes a reconstruction model as part of the generative model.
-Considering that the multi-view generation of the teacher diffusion model is much more consistent than the learned single-step generator, we can use the 3D representation reconstructed from these images as pseudo ground truth to further refine our reconstruction model.
+As shown in \cref{fig:learning_pipeline}, we propose a second distillation stage to resolve this inconsistency issue, which finetunes a reconstruction model as part of the generative model.
+Considering that the multi-view generation of the teacher diffusion model is much more consistent than the learned single-step generator, we can use the 3D representation reconstructed from these images as pseudo ground truth to refine the reconstruction model.
 Namely, given a condition image $y$ and sampled noise $\bz$, we conduct the deterministic DDIM sampling~\cite{song2020denoising} using Zero123Plus~\cite{shi2023zero123++} to obtain $\bx_{\text{mv}}$.
-3D Gaussians, represented as Splatter Images, are then reconstructed based on the pretrained 3D reconstructor $\mathcal{R}(\bx_{\text{mv}})$.
-With the reconstructed Gaussians, we render from random viewpoints to create a set of pseudo ground truth images $\{I^\text{syn}_i(\bz), i=1,...,N\}$.
-We collect such paired dataset $\mathbf{D} = (\bz$, $\{I^\text{syn}_i(\bz) | i=1,...,N\})$ for each sampled noise $\bz$, and use them for training the final generator which includes our pretrained single-step multi-view generator (described in Sec.~\ref{subsec:gen}) and a pretrained 3D reconstructor~\cite{tang2024lgm}.
+3D representations are then reconstructed based on the pretrained 3D reconstructor $\mathcal{R}(\bx_{\text{mv}})$.
+With the reconstructed mesh, we render from random viewpoints to create a set of pseudo ground truth images $\{I^\text{syn}_i(\bz), i=1,...,N\}$.
+We collect such paired dataset $\mathbf{D} = (\bz$, $\{I^\text{syn}_i(\bz) | i=1,...,N\})$ for each sampled noise $\bz$, and use them for training the final generator which includes our pretrained single-step multi-view generator (described in Sec.~\ref{subsec:gen}) and a pretrained 3D reconstructor~\cite{xu2024instantmesh, li2023instant3d}.
 Here, $I(\bz)_i$ represents the $i-$th view rendered from the generator given $\bz$.
 In practice, we finetune our final generator by minimizing the difference between the renderings of the generator's output and the corresponding pseudo ground truth images $\{I^\text{syn}_i(\bz), i=1,...,N\}$ rendered from the same viewpoint in terms of the RGB loss and LPIPS~\cite{zhang2018unreasonable} loss:

 Note that the 3D reconstructor in the final generator can be regarded as a refinement module that tackles the multi-view inconsistency issue for 3D reconstruction.
 Furthermore, this training strategy allows us to go beyond the fixed six-view setting specified in Zero123Plus~\cite{shi2023zero123++} and use the renderings from arbitrary viewpoints for training, which is an important factor for high-quality 3D reconstruction.